Samillion/ModernZ/README.md

 **1. Download the locale pack:**

-Grab the [modernz-locale.lua](/extras/locale/modernz-locale.lua) file from this repository.
+Grab the [modernz-locale.json](/extras/locale/modernz-locale.json) file from this repository.
 This file holds translations for various languages.

 **2. Add the locales to mpv:**

-Copy the downloaded `modernz-locale.lua` file to your mpv's `/scripts` folder.
+Copy the downloaded `modernz-locale.json` file to your mpv's `/script-opts` folder.

 **3. Choose our language:**